Rational points on solvable curves over $\mathbb{Q}$ via non-abelian Chabauty: Introduction

 The interest of Theorem~\ref{th:main0} would be limited without a supply of curves satisfying its conditions.
 Fortunately, such a fund of examples is supplied by a theorem of Bogomolov and Tschinkel~\cite{BT02} (see also \cite{BQ17}) which shows that every hyperelliptic curve has an \'{e}tale cover which geometrically dominates a curve over $\Q$ with CM Jacobian.
-Poonen~\cite{P} generalized this theorem to a more general class of curves, including all superelliptic curves.\footnote{Thanks to Isabel Vogt for informing us of this result.} By now it is well-understood that one can control the rational points of a variety $Y$ by controlling the rational points of the twists of an \'{e}tale cover of $Y$.
+Poonen~\cite{P} generalized this theorem to a more general class of curves, including all superelliptic curves.
+By now it is well-understood that one can control the rational points of a variety $Y$ by controlling the rational points of the twists of an \'{e}tale cover of $Y$.
 This circle of ideas will allow us to derive Corollary~\ref{co:main0} from Theorem~\ref{th:main0}.

 In \S\ref{section:kimsketch}, we briefly sketch Kim's nonabelian Chabauty method.
 In \S\ref{section:fundamental-groups}, we define certain quotients of the \'etale and de Rham fundamental groups.
 In \S\ref{section:surjectivity}, we prove surjectivity of certain maps between fundamental groups.
 In \S\ref{section:selmer-varieties}, we define Selmer varieties and unipotent Albanese maps associated to the algebraic groups of \S\ref{section:fundamental-groups}, and we present the key diagram involving Selmer varieties.
 In \S\ref{section:bounds} and \S\ref{section:conjugation}, we prove the bounds needed for the dimension hypothesis, which we prove in \S\ref{section:dimhyp}.
 Finally, in \S\ref{section:superelliptic}, we combine our results with a theorem of Poonen \cite{P} to deduce finiteness of $Y(\Q)$ for several classes of curves, including hyperelliptic and superelliptic curves.